mrinterweb/activerecord-pg_array/README.md

-# Activerecord::PGArray
+# ActiveRecord::PGArray

-This gem defines methods in your models for ActiveRecord attributes that use Postgres's arrays.
+This gem defines methods in your models for ActiveRecord attributes that use Postgresql's arrays.

 I wrote this gem because I realized that working with Postgresql arrays was not as straight-forward as I had hoped.
 Currently, this gem only helps with persistence and does not provide a query interface.